-DSNY has 650 hybrid-electric light-duty vehicles, with such models as the Toyota Prius sedan and Ford Hybrid Escape SUV.
-These vehicles operate on gasoline assisted by battery technology, and can convert and store energy captured from braking.
+DSNY has 774 hybrid-electric light-duty vehicles, with such models as the Toyota Prius sedan and Ford Hybrid Escape sport utility vehicle (SUV).
+These vehicles operate on gasoline assisted by battery technology, and can recover and reuse energy captured during braking.
 The performance of these vehicles has been good, with significantly improved gas mileage and lower emissions than standard gasoline vehicles, despite higher initial vehicle costs than a comparably-sized gasoline model.
-Consistent with LL38/2005, DSNY expects to increase its fleet of these vehicles.
+As a result, DSNY has cut its light duty vehicle fuel use (gasoline and ethanol) in half since 2005 mainly through the use of such hybrid vehicles.
+In FY2012 and FY2013, DSNY purchased 16 and 136 Ford Fusion Hybrids, respectively.
+In FY2014 so far, DSNY purchased 24 additional Ford Fusion Hybrids, for a total of 176 Ford Fusion Hybrids.